theme-next/hexo-theme-next/docs/MATH.md

 $$x+1\over\sqrt{1-x^2} \tag{i}\label{eq_tag}$$
 ```

-For more information, you can visit this [post](https://jdhao.github.io/2018/01/25/hexo-mathjax-equation-number/).
+For more information, you can visit the [official MathJax documentation on equation numbering](http://docs.mathjax.org/en/latest/tex.html#automatic-equation-numbering).
+You can also visit this [post](https://jdhao.github.io/2018/01/25/hexo-mathjax-equation-number/) for more details.

 ### Katex